juanpablo618/CyOTurismo/README.md

 ### when fail on netlify app and the master branch doesn't work

 Edit: I found the solution.
 I updated yarn and all peer dependencies that were missing; deleted my cache (public folder, node_modules folder, .cache folder) and the yarn.lock, ran yarn install once again, pushed all changes and the site finally deployed just fine.

+### when fail on start the app

+nvm list
+nvm use  VERSION superior to 8.3